-We provide parts cleaning, containerized waste management, used oil collection, vacuum truck services, antifreeze recycling, and field services, and we own and operate a used oil re-refinery where we re-refine used lubricating oils into high quality lubricant base oil and other products.
+We provide parts cleaning, containerized waste management, used oil collection, wastewater vacuum services, antifreeze recycling, and field services, and we own and operate a used oil re-refinery where we re-refine used lubricating oils into high quality lubricant base oil and other products.
 We are the second largest provider of industrial and hazardous waste services to small and mid-sized customers in both the vehicle maintenance and manufacturing industries, and we have the second largest used oil re-refining capacity in North America.
 Our services help our customers manage their used chemicals and liquid and solid wastes, while also helping to minimize their regulatory burdens.
-We operate from a network of 89 branch facilities providing services to customers in 45 states and parts of Canada.
+We operate from a network of 91 branch facilities providing services to customers in 48 states and parts of Canada.
 We conduct business through two principal operating segments: Environmental Services and Oil Business.

-Our Environmental Services segment revenues are generated primarily from providing parts cleaning, containerized waste management, vacuum truck, antifreeze recycling services, and field services.
-Revenues from this segment accounted for 68% of our total company revenues for fiscal 2019.
+Our Environmental Services segment revenues are generated primarily from providing parts cleaning, containerized waste management, wastewater vacuum, antifreeze recycling services, and field services.
+Revenues from this segment accounted for 62% of our total revenues for fiscal 2021.
 In the Environmental Services segment, we define and measure same-branch revenues for a given period as the subset of all our branches that have been open and operating throughout and between the periods being compared, and we refer to these as established branches.
 We calculate average revenues per working day by dividing our revenues by the number of non-holiday weekdays in the applicable fiscal year or fiscal quarter.

-Our Oil Business segment consists primarily of our used oil collection and used oil re-refining activities, which accounted for 32% of our fiscal 2019 total company revenues.
+Our Oil Business segment consists primarily of our used oil collection and used oil re-refining activities, which accounted for 38% of our total revenue for fiscal 2021.